Course Outline BEED 1C and D

 Innovative Strategies in Communication Arts.
 Villamin, Aracei M. et. al. 1994

-Course Description: Developing and Improving Reading Skills Among Elementary and Secondary Students Using Various Approaches and Strategies in Teaching Reading
+Course Outline BEED 1A & 1B Developmental Reading 2 Course Description: Developing and Improving Reading Skills Among Elementary and Secondary Students Using Various Approaches and Strategies in Teaching Reading Course Objectives:

-3. Strengthen one’s ability to interview, o give feedback, to gather information and to organize data for reporting.
+- Strengthen one’s ability to interview, to give feedback, to gather information and to organize data for reporting.

 Unit I. Dep Ed Module 6.1 Curriculum and Instruction : The Teaching of English – Reading